Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one retainer · this site only

 Most people sign attorney retainers without ever getting a clear, independent explanation of what they're agreeing to.

-The need is real: fee agreements are regulated, bar associations regularly warn about problematic retainer language, and contract-review tools already exist for almost every major consumer purchase; yet nobody built one specifically for attorney retainers.
+The need is real: fee agreements are regulated, bar associations regularly warn about problematic retainer language, and contract-review tools already exist for almost every major household purchase; yet nobody built one specifically for attorney retainers.

 1.5(b)